uccser/cs-field-guide/csfieldguide/chapters/content/en/formal-languages/sections/finite-state-automata.md

 {panel end}

 Now there's something we have to get out of the way before going further.
-If we're talking about which strings of inputs will get you into a particular state, and the system starts in that state, then the *empty string* — that is, a string without any letters at all — is one of the solutions!
+If we're talking about which strings of inputs will get you into a particular state, and the system starts in that state, then the *empty string* &ndash; that is, a string without any letters at all &ndash; is one of the solutions!
 For example, here's a simple finite state automaton with just one input (button a) that represents a strange kind of light switch.
 The reset button isn't part of the FSA; it’s just a way of letting you return to the starting state.
 See if you can figure out which patterns of input will turn the light on: